amtessier/amtessier.github.io/_pages/cv.md

 Teaching
 ======
 These days I teach various undergraduate and graduate courses in phonology, language acquisition, and other stuff probably.
 Most years I teach LING451, Acquisition of Phonology, in the January-April semester.
-If you're curious about a class I might teach, or my office hours, just email me. </a>. <br>
+If you're curious about a class I might teach, or my office hours, just email me. <br>
-For any courses you think I might have taught in the past, at UBC, the University of Alberta, the University of Michigan, Simon Fraser University, Michigan State University, or the 2013 or 2017 LSA Summer Institutes -- feel free to email me. <p>
+For any courses you think I might have taught in the past, at UBC, the University of Alberta, the University of Michigan, Simon Fraser University, Michigan State University, or the 2013 or 2017 LSA Summer Institutes -- feel free to email me.

 Or!
 Maybe you would like to see my <a href="https://www.bloomsbury.com/ca/phonological-acquisition-9780230293762/"><b>textbook</b></a>?!